Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        width="450"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure Y. </strong> Example OxIOD handheld sequence (first 120 seconds) visualized using Vicon ground truth.
+    <strong>Figure 3.4 </strong> Example OxIOD handheld sequence (first 120 seconds) visualized using Vicon ground truth.
 The trajectory illustrates the small-room operating envelope and the continuous nature of each sequence.
   </figcaption>
 </figure>

 Like TinyODOM, we split OxIOD at the sequence (file) level rather than the window level.
 This avoids the leakage that would occur if highly overlapping windows from the same underlying trajectory were distributed  across the train, validation and test sets.
 Each modality folder contains text files (`Train.txt`, `Valid.txt`, `Test.txt`) which list which trajectories belong to each split.
 TinyODOM-EX includes a script to generate this directory structure and split files after downloading OxIOD.
 This script is called `prepare_oxiod.py` and is located in the dataset_download_and_splits folder.

 In this work, we used 71 trajectories in total, matching the trajectory count used by the TinyODOM reference implementation [CITE, TinyODOM code].
 We partition these into 50 training trajectories, 14 validation trajectories and 7 test trajectories which is approximately a 70/20/10 split.
 This differs from TinyODOM which used a 85/5/10 split [CITE, TinyODOM].
 Our motivation for using a larger validation split in TinyODOM-EX is that we explicitly train against validation loss during the NAS while the TinyODOM reference implementation trains with `model.fit` on the training data only (checkpointing on training loss) and then evaluates on the validation set after training.
 Whereas TinyODOM-EX passes the validation data into `model.fit`, checkpoints on the validation loss and applies early stopping during the neural architecture search based on the validation loss [CITE, TinyODOM code].
-Figure Y illustrates the first 120 seconds of a handheld trajectory in the validation split.
+Figure 3.4 illustrates the first 120 seconds of a handheld trajectory in the validation split.

 #### **3.2.2 Data Processing**